microsoft/language-server-protocol/specification.md

 	targetUri: string;

 	/**
 	 * The full target range of this link.
+If the target for example is a symbol then target range is the
+	 * range enclosing this symbol not including leading/trailing whitespace but everything else
+	 * like comments.
+This information is typically used to highlight the range in the editor.
 	 */
 	targetRange: Range;

 	/**
-	 * The span of this link.
-	 */
+	 * The range that should be selected and revealed when this link is being followed, e.g the name of a function.
+	 * Must be contained by the the `targetRange`.
+See also `DocumentSymbol#range` */
-	targetSelectionRange?: Range;
+	targetSelectionRange: Range;
 }
 ```